2003 California gubernatorial recall election: Arguments about the recall drive

 Backers of the recall effort cited Davis's alleged lack of leadership, combined with California's weakened and hurt economy.
 According to the circulated petition:

-Opponents of the recall said the situation was more complicated, for several reasons.

-The entire United States and many of its economic trading partners had been in economic recession.
+Opponents of the recall said the situation was more complicated for several reasons.
+The entire United States and many of its economic trading partners had been in an economic recession.
 California was hit harder than other states at the end of the speculative bubble known as the "dot-com bubble"—from 1996 to 2000—when Silicon Valley was the center of the internet economy.
 California state expenditures soared when the government was flush with revenues.
 Some Californians blamed Davis and the state legislature for continuing to spend heavily while revenues dried up, ultimately leading to record deficits.

-Also, the California electricity crisis of 2000–2001 caused great financial damage to the state of California.
+The California electricity crisis of 2000–2001 caused great financial damage to the state of California.
 The legal issues still were not resolved in time to alleviate California's dire need for electricity, and the state instituted "rolling blackouts" and in some cases instituted penalties for excess energy use.
 In the recall campaign, Republicans and others opposed to Davis's governance sometimes charged that Davis did not "respond properly" to the crisis.
-In fact most economists disagreed, believing that Davis could do little else—and anyone in the governor's office would have had to capitulate as Davis did, in the absence of federal help.
-The Bush administration rejected requests for federal intervention, responding that it was California's problem to solve.
+Most economists disagreed, believing that Davis could do little else—and anyone in the governor's office would have had to capitulate, as Davis did, in the absence of federal help.
+The George W. Bush administration rejected requests for federal intervention, responding that it was California's problem to solve.
 Still, subsequent revelations of corporate accounting scandals and market manipulation by some Texas-based energy companies, mainly Enron, did little to quiet the criticism of Davis's handling of the crisis.

 Davis swept into the governor's office in 1998 in a landslide victory and a 60% approval rating as California's economy roared to new heights during the dot-com boom.
 Davis took his mandate from the voters and sought out a centrist political position, refusing some demands from labor unions and teachers' organizations on the left.
 The Democratic Davis, already opposed by Republicans, began losing favor among members of his own party.
 Nevertheless, Davis's approval ratings remained above 50%.

 When the California electricity crisis slammed the state in 2001, Davis was blasted for his slow and ineffective response.
 His approval rating dropped into the 30s and never recovered.
 When the energy crisis settled down, Davis's administration was hit with a fund-raising scandal.
 California had a $95 million contract with Oracle Corporation that was found to be unnecessary and overpriced by the state auditor.
 Three of Davis's aides were fired or resigned after it was revealed that the governor's technology adviser accepted a $25,000 campaign contribution shortly after the contract was signed.
 The money was returned, but the scandal fueled close scrutiny of Davis's fundraising for his 2002 re-election bid.